Guide

 exit 0

-What if the conflict detector returns no results?
+What if the overlap audit returns no results?

 A second cause is the look-ahead window.
-The default is 7 days.
-If your double-booking is on day 8 or later, use --days 14 or --days 30 to extend the scan.
-The jq overlap script accepts --days N on the events list call, so the same adjustment applies there.
+The events list default is 7 days.
+If your double-booking is on day 8 or later, pass --days 14 or --days 30 to extend the scan.
+The events list command also caps results at 10 by default and auto-paginates only above 200, so add --limit 200 on busy calendars to be sure every event is fetched before the overlap test runs.

-If events are present but no conflicts appear despite a visible overlap, verify the event timestamps.
+If events are present but no overlap appears despite a visible double-booking, verify the event timestamps.
 All-day events use a date field instead of start_time and end_time.
-The jq overlap script above reads when.start_time and when.end_time, which are only set on timed events.
-All-day events are excluded from the jq check by design — the AI detector handles them separately and classifies them as soft conflicts when they coincide with timed events.
+The jq overlap script reads when.start_time and when.end_time, which are only set on timed events, so all-day events are excluded from the audit by design.
+The proposed-meeting check (ai conflicts check) is the right tool when you need a meeting evaluated against your full schedule rather than a raw timestamp comparison.

 References